Australians embrace indoor/outdoor living, emphasizing the importance of ample windows for connectivity to the outdoors.…

-What type of Shutters are best?
+What type of Plantation Shutters are best?

 Classic wooden shutters never go out of date, and Western Red Cedar shutters are the perfect example of this.
 They are constructed using wood from a species of Cyprus tree, and their natural beauty is second to none.
-If it’s organic elegance you’re after, this is your number one choice, however, being a soft wood, they may mark if they receive a lot of bumps and knocks.
+If it’s organic elegance you’re after, this is your number one choice, however, being a softwood, they may mark if they receive a lot of bumps and knocks.

 Normandy Shutters are an excellent option if you need something that’ll take a bit of a hammering.
 This beautiful hardwood is ideal for staining or painting and has excellent resistance to bowing or warping.

-Even more solid than natural timber, Woodlore shutters are the ultimate when it comes to durability and color-fastness.
+Even more solid than natural timber, Woodlore shutters are the ultimate when it comes to durability and colour-fastness.
 Made from a tough, wood-composite product, these shutters are perfect for use in coastal areas and other regions that experience extreme climatic conditions.